yashwanthnandam/co-debugger-ai/README.md

 ### 🔍 Basic Workflow

-1. Open your **JavaScript/TypeScript** project in **VS Code**
+1. Open your **JavaScript/TypeScript** project
+2. Click the **Configure AI** button
-2. Run **"Start Intelligent Code Analysis"** from the Command Palette
+3. Run **Start Intelligent Code Analysis** from the Command Palette
-3. The extension will analyze your code and set intelligent breakpoints
+4. Enter your debugging goal (e.g., `"user authentication"`)

+The extension will:

+- Analyze your code
+- Set intelligent breakpoints
+- Provide runtime insights

+Then:

-4. Start debugging as usual
+- Start debugging
-5. Review AI-generated insights in the **AI Debugger** panel
+- View insights in the **Debug Insights** panel

 ---